 Australian Labradoodles have different health considerations due to their being a designer dog breed, and they are similar to those of Labradoodles.
-Therefore new owners should consider these factors when choosing a food for their pet:
+Therefore new owners should consider these factors when choosing food for their pets:

 Australian Labradoodle adult dog food: Commercial dog food, cooked home-prepared food, and a raw diet are all possible options.
 Both the cooked home-prepared and raw diets should contain meat, bones, eggs, and vegetables.

 A-Z Animals says the best dog food for Australian Labradoodles is Stella & Chewy’s Wild Red Classic Kibble Dry Dog Food.

 81% of the quality protein comes from animal sources.
 The chicken, duck, and turkey make for a nutrient-dense meal.
 Since Australian Labradoodles can get hip and elbow dysplasia, the glucosamine and chondroitin in this food are vital.
 Plus, the taurine helps maintain clear eyes and vision.